nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 Common things to know regarding using HidHide with your controllers:

 - Contrary to HidGuardian, HidHide affects isolated devices instead of device types.
-This means that if you have (for example) 4 differen controllers that are the exact same model, you would still need to mark each one as hidden separately, both on USB and on Bluetooth
+This means that if you have (for example) 4 different controllers that are the exact same model, you would still need to mark each one as hidden separately, both on USB and on Bluetooth
 - HidHide white-lists applications based on their location in your computer.
 This means that if you white-list "UCR.exe" that is on your desktop, but then move it to another folder you will need to white-list it again on its new location
-- If you think something is wrong and want to disable HidHide to run tests, just open the `HidHide Configuration Utility`, go into the `Devices` tab and un-check the `Enable Device Hiding` (if this doesn't make the devices visible again, try then reconnecting them)
+- If you think something is wrong and want to disable HidHide to run tests, just open the `HidHide Configuration Utility`, go into the `Devices` tab and un-check the `Enable Device Hiding` checkbox (if this doesn't make the devices visible again, try then reconnecting them)
-- Aplications may add native support to HidHide in future updates, automating the proccess by white-listing themselves and auto-hiding detected controllers
+- Applications may add native support to HidHide in future updates, automating the process by white-listing themselves and auto-hiding detected controllers